 Much of this exam is just like a regular physical examination where the doctor checks your weight and blood pressure.
 In addition, he/she may even take your pulse or listen to your chest for your heartbeat.

 - Your bladder

 You will be asked if you have problems passing urine.
-In some cases, you may be asked to present urine samples if you have a frequent urination, leaking urine or a stinging feeling while urinating.
+In some cases, you may be asked to present urine samples if you have frequent urination, leaking urine, or a stinging feeling while urinating.

 It would interest you to note that this is common after childbirth, so don’t feel embarrassed to mention this to your doctor.